Creative Ireland

 Under the Creative Ireland programme of Pillar 2 'Creative Communities', all local authorities are charged by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media to set up culture teams made up of the cultural services in the Local Authority, and to devise a Culture and Creativity Strategy for the programme.

-Cork City Council’s Creative Team is made up representatives from Archaeology, Architecture, Archives, Arts, Community, Conservation, City of Learning, Heritage & Biodiversity, Social Inclusion, Irish Language, Library Services, Cork Public Museum, Parks & Recreation, Tourism and Enterprise.
-The team is headed by Adrienne Rodgers, Director of Community Culture & Placemaking, and the Coordinator is Michelle Carew, Cork City Arts Officer.
+Cork City Council’s Culture & Creativity Team is made up representatives from Archaeology, Architecture, Archives, Arts, Community, Conservation, City of Learning, Heritage & Biodiversity, Social Inclusion, Irish Language, Library Services, Cork Public Museum, Parks & Recreation, Tourism and Enterprise.
+The Creative Ireland Coordinator for Cork City is Michelle Carew, Cork City Arts Officer, who is supported in this role by Louise Tangney, Creative Communities Engagement Officer.

 To find out more about Creative Ireland, follow this link.